hcygeorge/OpenAIAdapter/README.md

 - Support both OpenAI and Azure
 - Auto retry when an API error occurs
-- Count tokens and costs during connecting
+- Count tokens and costs while connecting

 ## Requirements
 - python > 3.7